-- Ideally early identification of a hostile situation will provide the member of school staff

-time to assess the situation, remove onlookers from the area and alert colleagues for

-assistance, preferably a senior teacher.
-It is important to remain calm and not take the

-situation personally as this will potentially affect your decision making and responses

 - Use your voice first: verbal instructions should be given before and during any physical intervention.
 The surprise effect of a sudden noise i.e. a whistle or distraction can be more effective than the use of force

 - Use force only when necessary to resolve the incident: this should be the minimum force required, lasting for the shortest practicable time the purpose should be restraint and the reduction of risk and may include the following responses:

-- Physically interposing between pupils
+- Physically interposing between students

-- Blocking a pupil's path
+- Blocking a student's path

 - Holding (but never round the neck or collar)

-- Leading a pupil by the hand or arm
+- Leading a student by the hand or arm

-- Shepherding a pupil away by placing your hand in the centre of the back
+- Shepherding a student away by placing your hand in the centre of the back

 - In extreme cases (such as self-defence) more restrictive holds this is not recommended even for staff with specialist training

-- Do not strike blows or retaliate against pupils: to do so would exceed your authorisation to intervene, may cause injury and create a significant risk of an allegation of assault being made.
+- Do not strike blows or retaliate against students: to do so would exceed your authorisation to intervene, may cause injury and create a significant risk of an allegation of assault being made.
 Actions of this nature include:

 - Holding round the neck

-- Restricting a pupil's ability to breathe
+- Restricting a student's ability to breathe

 - Slapping

 - Punching

 - Kicking

 - Throwing objects

 - Twisting or forcing limbs against a joint

 - Holding or pulling by the hair or ear

 - Holding face down on the ground

 - Do not touch in a way that might be considered indecent